BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 sphere.thinInstanceAddSelf();
 sphere.thinInstanceAddSelf();

-const body = new BABYLON.PhysicsBody(sphere, BABYLON.PhysicsMotionType.DYNAMIC, scene);
+const body = new BABYLON.PhysicsBody(sphere, BABYLON.PhysicsMotionType.DYNAMIC, false, scene);

 // Apply a vertical force on all the 3 spheres body.applyForce(new BABYLON.Vector3(0, 100, 0), new BABYLON.Vector3(0, 0, 0));